 In parallel, the Company undertook a successful supra-salt exploration and development drilling programme.
 Since 2007 a total of eleven wells were drilled into shallow reservoir targets in the southern portion of the KLA, resulting in the discovery of commercial reserves in the Uzenskoye and South Uzenskoye accumulations.

-Since late 2008, the South Uzenskoye field has been in continuous production and has, by the end of 2012 produced over 1.5 million barrels of high quality crude oil from a total of five active wells.
-After five years of successful and profitable production, the existing wells have reached maturity and the focus of the development will turn towards maximising extraction from the existing wells, the development of currently unexploited oil pools in the existing fields and on drilling other exploratory targets in similar structures within the KLA.
+Since late 2008, the South Uzenskoye field has been in continuous production and has, by the end of 2017 produced over 2.8 million barrels of high quality crude oil from a total of five active wells.
+In addition, during 2017 a new horizontal well, Uzen #101 was drilled into the undeveloped Albian reservoir on Uzen and has been in production since December 2017.
+After eight years of successful and profitable production, the existing wells have reached maturity and the focus of the development will turn towards maximising extraction from the existing wells, the development of currently unexploited oil pools in the existing fields and on drilling other exploratory targets in similar structures within the KLA.

 Several other potential supra-salt structures have been identified on the KLA and will be explored in a due course.
 Among these is a shallow and intermediate depth exploration target in the Yuzhny Mokrousovskoye area with prospective resources of up to 159 million barrels of oil equivalent and the Mironovskaya prospect with prospective resources of up to 25 million barrels of oil.